AdobeDocs/campaign-standard.en/help/developing/using/configuring-the-resource-s-data-structure.md

 >[!NOTE]
 >
->The **[!UICONTROL ACS ID]** field is not updated for profiles or elements created before activating the option.
+>The **[!UICONTROL ACS ID]** field is not updated for profiles or elements created before enabling the option.
 Only new records will have an ACS ID.
-This field is in read-only mode: you cannot modify it.
 >
->The auto-generated ACS IDs cannot be used as a reference in a workflow or in a package definition.
-These values are specific to an Adobe Campaign instance.
+>This field is in read-only mode.
+You cannot modify it.